Drying wet documents and books

 Drying is an intervention of fundamental importance in emergency situations and catastrophic events that put paper archives, libraries and books affected by water at risk.

 This type of intervention is indicated for damage to paper material caused by water and mud (during floods, floods, fire extinguishing, broken systems and pipes) or by prolonged stay in humid and unhealthy environments.

 There are numerous procedures for drying documents.
 For about 20 years, Fratielivi has opted for the freeze-drying method: the most effective and performing.

 Freeze-drying for drying and its advantages

-Freeze -drying is a solution for drying books and documents that uses a process based on the use of physical processes and which has numerous advantages:
+Freeze -drying is a solution for drying wet books and documents which uses a process based on the use of physical processes and which has many advantages:

 - Respect the environment